jnellis3/goVirtualOffice-App-Docs/docs/simplechart.md

 # SimpleChart

-SimpleChart is an add-on that turns NetSuite search results into interactive charts.
+SimpleChart is an add-on that turns NetSuite search, query, or dataset results into interactive charts.
 It gives you a quick view of key metrics without needing to build complex reports.

 Watch the overview below to see it in action.